Generic Name: Sonidegib (soe ni DEG ib)

 - If you are a woman and you miss a period, have unprotected sex, or think that your birth control has not worked, call your doctor right away.

-- If you are a man and your sex partner gets pregnant while you take this medicine or within 8 months after your last dose, call your doctor right away.
+- If you are a man and your sex partner gets pregnant while you take sonidegib or within 8 months after your last dose, call your doctor right away.

 - If you are a man and have unprotected sex with a female who is or could get pregnant, call your doctor right away.